Skip to main content

 Course description

-Join the Abstract Painting Short Course and explore the fundamental approaches to making abstract art, developing your understanding of colour, gesture, scale, form, shape and line on this 4-day course.
+Join the Abstract Painting Short Course and explore the fundamental approaches to making abstract art.

 By the end of the course, students should be able to: